Supporting information for Professional Doctorates

 Course Director: Dr Greg Mannion – firstname.lastname@example.org

-Our Doctorate in Education is for senior education professionals seeking to enhance and utilise their research expertise.
+Our Doctor of Education is for senior education professionals seeking to enhance and utilise their research expertise.
 Whatever your area of education – from schools, colleges and universities to professional, work-based and lifelong learning, or policy development – a Professional Doctorate will position you as a leader in your field.

 Applicants should provide a commentary on their interest in research in education (1500-2000 words).
 This can include a speculative appraisal of possible avenues of inquiry for the thesis stage and a reflection on why this programme is an important next step.